094459/newsletter-oss-projects/README.md

 [guidance-for-natural-language-queries-of-relational-databases-on-aws](https://aws-oss.beachgeek.co.uk/337) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
 This solution offers three architectural options for Foundation Models: 1.
 Amazon SageMaker JumpStart, 2.
 Amazon Bedrock, and 3.
 OpenAI API.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

+**load-test-llm-with-locust**

+[load-test-llm-with-locust](https://aws-oss.beachgeek.co.uk/3qg) provides an example of how to perform load testing on the LLM API to evaluate your production requirements.
+The code is developed within a SageMaker Notebook and utilises the command line interface to conduct load testing on both the SageMaker and Bedrock LLM API.
+If you are not familiar with Locust, it is an open source load testing tool, and is a popular framework for load testing HTTP and other protocols.
+Its developer friendly approach lets you to define your tests in regular Python code.
+Locust tests can be run from command line or using its web-based UI.
+Throughput, response times and errors can be viewed in real time and/or exported for later analysis.(#192)

 **makit-llm-lambda**

 [makit-llm-lambda ](https://aws-oss.beachgeek.co.uk/3cx)this repo from Martyn Kilbryde is an example of how you can run a Large Language Model (LLM) inside an AWS Lambda Function.
 Whilst the code will help you deploy to AWS Lambda, it can be ran locally inside Docker for testing as well.
 The function contains the full LLM model and the code to use the model, allowing basic text generation from a HTTP call into it. (#177)